-2. Requiring that all visitors, families and staff enter through the main front door at both Joy’s House locations.
+2. Requiring that all visitors, families and staff enter through the main front door at Joy’s House Broad Ripple.

-3. Requiring that everyone who comes in the door at Joy’s House either washes their hands immediately or uses hand sanitizer.
+3. Requiring that everyone who comes in the door at Joy’s House use hand sanitizer.

-- If possible, we will match volunteer duties with the appropriate volunteers for them to work from home or a remote location.
+- If possible, we will match volunteer duties with the appropriate volunteers for them to work virtually.